PathogenicKatt/PathogenicKatt.github.io/_notes/packet-sniffer.md

     - Protocol type (IPv4,IPv6).
     - Quick Intro to **IPv4** & **IPv6**:
     - **IPv4** -> This is an old version of IP addresses, it uses 32-bit address and offers a little number of IP addresses(Not enough for the fast growing population and also not to mention that one person can own about 3 devices each with a unique ip address).
-    - **IPv6** -> It was introduced to help the shortage of IP addresses from **IPv4**, as it uses 128-bit addresses, offering a siginificant large address space and it is much secure. <br>
+    - **IPv6** -> It was introduced to help the shortage of IP addresses from **IPv4**, as it uses 128-bit addresses, offering a siginificant large address space and it is much secure.
 3. **Network Layer(IP)** -> Logical address routing
     - Source/Destination IP addresses
     - Protocol(TCP,UDP,ICMP)